meetup/testing-on-board/CLASS.md

 * copy the solution to isApple() tests from BasicTest.scala over to BasicJavaTest.scala, replace uses of "Basic" with "new BasicJava()" and confirm it still works
 * do the same thing for the rest of the tests in BasicTest -> BasicJavaTest; and now implement BasicJava.java until all tests pass

-# Refactoring - Unit Testing
+# Surgical Refactoring - Unit Testing

 Now let's refactor an old class into something less crappy.

+Disclaimer: Surgical Refactoring is dirty refactoring for dirty code.
+Techniques in this sort of refactoring can support a more orderly refactoring effort (which might include investigation, product definition, architect, review, incremental/staged fixing, and other concepts not covered in this tutorial on testing mechanics)

 1. Take a look at Crappy.java
 2. Note these problems: